Last Updated on October 11, 2022

 Unfortunately, there are a few problems with this style of management.

-Firstly, users can choose whether they’re going to download the MDM app.
-If they’re part of a large enterprise, a user who chooses not to do so (or who forgets, or whose device reverts to factory settings for any reason, and so on) might not be noticed for weeks, or even longer.
+Firstly, users can choose whether they are going to download the MDM app.
+If they are part of a large enterprise, a user who chooses not to do so (or who forgets, or whose device reverts to factory settings for any reason, and so on) might not be noticed for weeks, or even longer.

 The second point relates to the first: admins have to check whether each user has downloaded the correct MDM app, manually.
 This is time-consuming and a waste of valuable resources.

-Next, there’s the issue that users can technically download multiple MDM apps onto the same device.
+Next, there is the issue that users can technically download multiple MDM apps onto the same device.
 This gives the device a clashing set of instructions at best, and two separate admin groups vying for control at worst.

 What is Android Enterprise?

 Android Enterprise is a new way to approach enterprise device management.
-It was created by Google to carry out the functions that legacy management couldn’t provide.
+It was created by Google to carry out the functions that legacy management could not provide.

-Managing multiple Android devices becomes easier when you’re using Android Enterprise since the software was designed to improve upon the existing system for multiple device management.
-It works by presenting a set of APIs (application programming interface).
+Managing multiple Android devices becomes easier when you are using Android Enterprise since the software was designed to improve upon the existing system for multiple device management.
+It works by presenting a set of application programming interfaces (APIs).

 Any device running Android OS 5.0 (Lollipop) or above is compatible with Android Enterprise.